shawn-sandy/acss/.github/copilot-instructions.md

 2. Add a scope in parentheses if applicable.
 3. Write a short description in the imperative mood.
 4. Add a body if necessary, separated by a blank line.
+5. Write a changes in a bullet list.
-5. Add a footer for issue references, separated by a blank line.
+6. Add a footer for issue references, separated by a blank line.
-6. Use `git diff` to see the changes made.
+7. Use `git diff` to see the changes made.